steveloughran/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 the final destination of work.

-The Dynamic committer factory is different in that it allows any of the other committer factories to be used to create a committer, based on the specific value of the option `fs.s3a.committer.name`:
+The Dynamic committer factory is different in that it allows any of the other committer factories to be used to create a committer, based on the specific value of theoption `fs.s3a.committer.name`:

 | value of `fs.s3a.committer.name` |  meaning |
 |--------|---------|